On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Main Result

 \subsection{Numerical Examples}

 We illustrate the accuracy of the high-SNR normal approximation \eqref{eq:asymp} by means of numerical examples.
-In Figs.~\ref{fig:Rne_10db} and \ref{fig:Rne_25db} we show the approximation \eqref{eq:asymp} as a function of $\L=\n/\T$ for a fixed coherence interval $\T$ and for different SNR values.
-In the normal approximation, we evaluate $\underline{\I}(\rho)$ using both the exact expression \eqref{eq:sec:first_first_moment_closed} as well as the approximation \eqref{eq:sec:first_first_moment}.
-For comparison, we also plot the coherent normal approximation
+In Figs.~\ref{fig:Rne_10db} and \ref{fig:Rne_25db}, we show the approximation \eqref{eq:asymp} as a function of $\L=\n/\T$ for a fixed coherence interval $\T$ and for different SNR values.
+In the normal approximation, we evaluate $\underline{\I}(\T,\rho)$ using both the exact expression \eqref{eq:sec:first_first_moment_closed} as well as the approximation \eqref{eq:sec:first_first_moment}.
+For comparison, we also plot the normal approximation of the coherent Rayleigh block-fading channel

-where $\C_c(\rho)$ was defined in \eqref{eq:capacity_coh} and $\V_c(\rho)$ was defined in \eqref{eq:dispersion_coh}.
-We further plot a nonasymptotic (in $\rho$ and $\L$) lower bound on $\R^*(\L,\epsilon,\rho)$ that is based on the dependence testing (DT) lower bound \cite[Th.
+where $\C_c(\rho)$ and $\V_c(\T,\rho)$ are defined in \eqref{eq:capacity_coh} and \eqref{eq:dispersion_coh}, respectively.
+We further plot a nonasymptotic (in $\rho$ and $\L$) lower bound on $\R^*(\L,\T,\epsilon,\rho)$ that is based on the dependence testing (DT) lower bound \cite[Th.
 22]{Polyanskiy_Poor_Verdu} with USTM channel inputs (see \eqref{DT_bound_eq} below) and computed by Monte Carlo simulations.
-We further plot a nonasymptotic (in $\rho$ and $\L$) upper bound on $\R^*(\L,\epsilon,\rho)$ that is based on the meta converse (MC) upper bound \cite[Th.
-31, Eq.
-(106)]{Polyanskiy_Poor_Verdu} with auxiliary output pdf \eqref{output_pdf} (see \eqref{eq:MC} below).
-Specifically, we plot the weakened version\footnote{This relaxation of the MC bound coincides with the Verd\'{u}-Han bound \cite[Th.
+Similarly, we plot a nonasymptotic (in $\rho$ and $\L$) upper bound on $\R^*(\L,\T,\epsilon,\rho)$ that is based on the meta converse (MC) upper bound \cite[Th.~31]{Polyanskiy_Poor_Verdu} with auxiliary output pdf \eqref{output_pdf} (see \eqref{eq:MC} below).\footnote{The MC~bound appeared in the form used in this paper (cf.~\eqref{eq:MC}) in \cite[Th.~31]{Polyanskiy_Poor_Verdu}.
+It can also be obtained by particularizing the quantum result of Nagaoka~\cite{nagaoka2001} to the classical case.} More precisely, we plot the weakened version\footnote{The relaxation \eqref{eq:MC_numerical} of the MC bound coincides with the Verd\'{u}-Han bound \cite[Th.
 4]{verdu_han} replacing the true output distribution $\text{P}_{\boldsymbol{Y}}$ by an arbitrary output distribution $\text{Q}_{\boldsymbol{Y}}$.
-This bound for an arbitrary output distribution $\text{Q}_{\boldsymbol{Y}}$ coincides with the Hayashi-Nagaoka lemma for classical quantum channels \cite[Lem.
-4]{hayashi-nagaoka}.}
+This bound for an arbitrary output distribution $\text{Q}_{\boldsymbol{Y}}$ is a particularization of the Hayashi-Nagaoka lemma for classical quantum channels \cite[Lemma~4]{hayashi-nagaoka}.}